Tradutor

 Blonde - Marilyn Monroe - Movie - English

-I saw Blonde and was shocked by what I saw.
+I saw Blonde and, I was shocked by what I saw.
 I didn't like it.
 How is it possible to make a film about a symbol of a generation, of a century and this film be so disrespectful to this symbol?
 The argument that is based on is the book by Joyce Carol Oates, and according to what I read, i's a fictional work of the life of Marilyn Monroe.

-I must say that when the movie came out I was thrilled with the possibility of seeing a movie about her.
+I must say that when the movie came out, I was thrilled with the possibility of seeing a movie about her.
 I was looking forward to and happy that Nick Cave had done the soundtrack.
 The production company is the producer of the movie Moonlight that I loved and other great movies.
 Everything indicated that it would be a film that would please me.
 Rumors, and attempts to understand Marilyn's life, all shrouded in mystery, could be part of the argument and finally clarify doubts about her.
 What is known is that she had problems all her life, problems that end up bringing her closer to us because despite being an icon, she was also human.
 Much has been written about what happened, and an enigma was created around her that makes us adore her even more.
 Marilyn Monroe is an idolized woman, even in 2022.

 The beginning of the film even seemed to have some content with the relationship with her mother, who has psychiatric problems that result in her being hospitalized and subsequently going to the orphanage, which is very touching and the despair of little Norma Jean Baker is felt.
-Now all the mystique surrounding the absent father that lasts the entire film is too much, even if, it may have some truth, it is repeated and repeated, both in his imagination and in his love relationships.
+Now all the mystique surrounding the absent father that lasts the entire film is too much, even if, it may have some truth, it is repeated and repeated, both in his imagination and in her relationships.
 It's painful to see this focus that only gives Marilyn, in the film, the perception of living her whole life in the shadow of an absent father.
 She tried to talk to him several times, it's true, but in the movie, it turns out to be unbearable to see reality embedded in the hallucinations.
-Despite everything, she managed to overcome and reach the top.
+Despite everything, she managed to overcome and reach the stardom.

-The freedom with which Dominik deals with the alleged rape of Marilyn by Darryl F. Zanuck (before the film All About Eve, which I recommend and is on my blog), is dizzyingly light and tasteless.
-He drops her panties, she continues to recite the script, and he violates her, and we watch this event, this fait-divers that finally ends with her crying the only moment in which she is treated with humanity by the director.
+The freedom with which Dominik deals with the “alleged” rape of Marilyn by Darryl F. Zanuck (before the film “All About Eve”, which I recommend and is on my blog), is dizzyingly light and tasteless.
+He drops her panties, she continues to recite the script, and he violates her, and we watch this event, this “fait-divers” that finally ends with her crying — the only moment in which she is, ultimately, treated as a human being by the director.
 She reported that she was a victim of sexual abuse at a young age and got married at 16 to escape the instability of the life she had in orphanages and outside them.
 She suffered a lot and still managed to emerge and dominate a man-made world.

-Charles Chaplin Jr and Edward G. Robinson Jr. The love triangle is a big part of the film, which must not have happened, being an invention of the director, and is, in my view, very uninteresting.
-He ends up highlighting an openness of spirit and freedom about her sex life, which puts her far ahead of her time, even so, reduces Marilyn to her symbolism and sex.
-Not even Nick Cave's music saves the story of this trio under the stars.
+I must say that I didn't understand anything about the three-way relationship that is developed with Marilyn, Charles Chaplin Jr and Edward G. Robinson Jr. The love triangle is a big part of the film, which must not have happened - being an invention of the director, and is, in my view, very uninteresting.
+He ends up highlighting an openness of spirit and freedom about her sex life, which puts her far ahead of her time, even so, reduces Marilyn to her symbolism and sex choices.
+Not even Nick Cave's music saves the story of this trio under the stars

 The case of abortions is another completely unreal theme in the film.
 Marilyn Monroe is the only woman who is just a few months pregnant with the "Massive Attack" baby in her belly.
 It was shocking to see how he portrayed them, propagating a cruel and insensitive image giving real shape to the babies she aborts.
 The scene where she thinks she's done well when she's getting a standing ovation for a movie is unprecedentedly evil.
 How was he able to get those thoughts into her head?
 There were indeed many miscarriages in Marilyn's life, she suffered from endometriosis, lost many spontaneously, and had an ectopic pregnancy.
 With age and her marriage, when she finally felt good about her life, she wanted to have a family, but she couldn't.
 The director's approach was horrible and shocking, a tragic “mise-en-scène” — the speech, the excessive blood, the blame… (if she was forced to in the first one, what's her fault?)